Reimagining an inclusive universe

-Imagine living in a perfect world where people treat each other with kindness and public spaces remain accessible to everyone.
+Imagine living in a perfect world where people treat each other with kindness and every single space remains accessible to everyone?
 One can get a glimpse of this utopia through ‘Naina’s Inclusive Duniya’, an Instagram-based comic that is created by Gurugram-based non-profit organisation The Sarvodya Collective—they aim to raise awareness about persons with intellectual and developmental disabilities in India.
 Scroll through their page (@inclusiveduniya) and you will come across several posts featuring a five-year-old Naina who goes to an inclusive school, and talks about various developmental disabilities—such as cerebral palsy, Attention-Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD), and the importance of acceptance in an effortless manner.

 Vision for a better world

-The stigma associated with a disability is gradually being addressed and shattered.
+The stigma associated with disability is gradually being addressed and shattered.
 However, we still have a long way to go, with several lapses to be filled.
-In fact, when Sharma decided to direct attention toward the development of disability during the pandemic, she realised that several professionals had little or no knowledge about the same.
+In fact, when Sharma decided to direct attention towards development disability during the pandemic, she realised that several middle-aged professionals had little or no knowledge about the same.
 “I realised there is a need to have an ongoing campaign to raise awareness about this community,” shares the 42-year-old.

 Taking conversations ahead

 Along with the ongoing comic series, the team has also been organising sessions with students, teachers as well as parents to strike conversations about disability acceptance.
 “We got great responses from students and parents alike.
-To scale the programme, I thought we could facilitate conversations in groups to take the idea forward,” shares Sharma.
-The organisation has conducted such sessions across Bhopal, Chennai, Bengaluru, etc.
+In order to scale the programme, I thought we could facilitate such conversations in groups to take the idea forward,” shares Sharma.
+The organisation has conducted several such sessions across various states including Bhopal, Chennai, Bengaluru, etc.